-The Plan identifies the bottom of the Subbasin as the lowest elevation of fresh water, as previously mapped based on well measurements of specific conductance of less than 3,000 micromhos per centimeter.
-ADD Data provided by the Plan show that in most parts of the Subbasin, the base of fresh water is deeper than 500 feet with some wells extending deeper than the bottom of the Subbasin.
-The Plan describes that based on a well depth analysis from March 2018 and the Merced County's well permit database, 56 wells extend below what the GSP identifies as the bottom of the Subbasin.
-The GSP states there is no data available to show that these wells are active but does not indicate that obtaining such data through surveys or ground truthing is impossible.
+The Plan identifies the bottom of the Subbasin as the lowest elevation of fresh water, as previously mapped based on well measurements of specific conductance of less than 3,000 micromhos per centimeter.84 Data provided by the Plan show that in most parts of the Subbasin, the base of fresh water is deeper than 500 feet with some wells extending deeper than the bottom of the Subbasin.
+The Plan describes that based on a well depth analysis from March 2018 and the Merced County's well permit database, 56 wells extend below what the GSP identifies as the bottom of the Subbasin.85 The GSP states there is no data available to show that these wells are active but does not indicate that obtaining such data through surveys or ground truthing is impossible.
 If any of these wells are active, their pumping could impact the groundwater management of the Subbasin.
 Department staff therefore recommend the GSAs further investigate these wells and confirm to what extent they are active.
 If these wells are active, then the GSAs should determine their groundwater extractions and account for that activity in the Plan, which may result in a reassessment of the bottom of the Basin.
 (See Recommended Corrective Action 4)

-The Plan states that the Merced Groundwater Basin Groundwater Management Plan Update (2008) identified five different aquifer systems (a fractured bedrock aquifer, the Mehrten Formation, a confined aquifer, an intermediate "leaky" aquifer, and a shallow unconfined aquifer) in the Subbasin.
-86 The GSP states that for practical purposes, these five aquifer systems are combined into three principal aquifers, (1) the Above Corcoran Clay, (2) Below Corcoran Clay, and (3) Outside Corcoran Clay.
-87 The Plan describes that the Above Corcoran Clay Principal Aquifer includes all aquifers that exist above the Corcoran Clay Aquitard, namely the Intermediate Leaky-Aquifer and the Shallow Unconfined Aquifer (where it overlies the Corcoran Clay).
-88 The Below Corcoran Clay Principal Aquifer is described to include all aquifers that exist below the Corcoran Clay Aquitard, namely the Confined Aquifer and any portion of the Mehrten Formation, Valley Springs formation, or Fractured Bedrock system that underlies the Corcoran Clay.
-Outside the Corcoran Clay includes Fractured Bedrock, Mehrten Formation, Intermediate Leaky-Aquifer, and the Shallow Unconfined Aquifer.
-89
+The Plan states that the Merced Groundwater Basin Groundwater Management Plan Update (2008) identified five different aquifer systems (a fractured bedrock aquifer, the Mehrten Formation, a confined aquifer, an intermediate "leaky" aquifer, and a shallow unconfined aquifer) in the Subbasin.86 The GSP states that for practical purposes, these five aquifer systems are combined into three principal aquifers, (1) the Above Corcoran Clay, (2) Below Corcoran Clay, and (3) Outside Corcoran Clay.87 The Plan describes that the Above Corcoran Clay Principal Aquifer includes all aquifers that exist above the Corcoran Clay Aquitard, namely the Intermediate Leaky-Aquifer and the Shallow Unconfined Aquifer (where it overlies the Corcoran Clay).88 The Below Corcoran Clay Aquitard, namely the Corcoran Clay and portion of the Mehrten Formation, Valley Springs formation, or Fractured Bedrock system that underlies the Corcoran Clay.
+Outside the Corcoran Clay includes Fractured Bedrock, Mehrten Formation, Intermediate Leaky-Aquifer, and the Shallow Unconfined Aquifer, and the Shallow Unconfined Aquifer, and the Shallow Unconfined Kaquifer, and the Shallow Unconfined Kaquifer, and the Shallow Unconfined Aquifer, and the Shallow Springs formation, or Fractured Bedrock system that underlies the Corcoran Clay.